samueleaton/cache-hash/README.md

 ### `CacheHash(V)`

 Defines the type(s) for the values.
-The key must be of type `String`.

 #### Example